Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Analysis of the splitting

+For $(2)$, it has been shown above that $f$ contains no $\xi_r$ or $\epsilon_s$ for any $r,s\geq1$.
+However, Proposition~\ref{propspin5complex} then states that $f$ must have an $\eta$ component.
+There are four possible options for $f$ listed in Theorem~\ref{thm_main theorem}, and given the constraints just mentioned, $f\simeq\eta$ is the only one which may be realised. \end{proof}

 Next, components $\eta^2,\iota_r\circ\eta^2$ appearing in $f$ can be detected using secondary cohomology operations.
 In particular, this is possible using the secondary operation based on the relation $Sq^2Sq^2+Sq^1(Sq^2Sq^1)=0$ \cite[p.149]{harper}.
-If we assume that $H_1(X;\Z)$ contains no 2-torsion, then we can use Proposition \ref{topsttenrodoperations} to construct this operation as
+Assuming that $H_1(X;\Z)$ contains no 2-torsion, Proposition~\ref{propactsteen} may be used to construct this operation as

 Unfortunately, use of this operation is only feasible when $w_2=0$.
 In this case it is an operation